Twice in the past week I have taken photos of myself that I have been really proud of. I hesitated to share either. Why? Because I wasn’t smiling.

 Most of the jobs I have had required me to smile — customer service, bartending, stylist, photographer, etc. I have always been good at faking a smile and friendliness, as my income depended on it.
 But again I ask, who the fuck smiles all of the time?
 Does everyone get harassed if they don’t look like they are actively auditioning for a toothpaste commercial?
 What gives?

 I will be 37 this fall.
-I realize I no longer want to feel the need to smile to appease the general population, so I am embracing that here.
-With this sexy image I took that I feel really good about.
+I realize I no longer want to feel the need to smile to appease the general population, so I am embracing that.

 It makes me feel feminine, strong, powerful, capable, sexy, desirable and empowered.
 The lack of a smile doesn’t change that.